chrissoncrant/NASA-Project-Rebuild/README.md

 The MVC design pattern will be used for this project with a focus on increasing cohesion and decreasing coupling.

 The API will be following RESTful standards.

-### Setting up remote and local repo
-* Created new repo in GitHub.
-* Cloned the repo into local repository.
-* Gathered the front-end files and imported them into the project in a directory labelled “client” that I created.
-Note: The front-end was built using React and the Create React App package.
-It’s design (visual and audio) utilize the ARWES library.
-* Set up the .gitignore file before running “npm install”, making sure to add the ‘node_modules’ directory to this, then ran “npm install” within the client folder.
-* Checked out the scripts in the package.json file:
-	* Create React App automatically set up several scripts, the most useful one at the moment is the “start” script which opens up the front-end using port 3000 on the local host.
-* Examining the front-end to see what will be required of the API.

 ### Initial Front-End Inspection
 Consists of 3 pages: Launch, Upcoming, History